travis-ci/docs-travis-ci-com/user/osx-ci-environment.md

 Homebrew is installed and updated every time the VMs are updated.
 It is recommended that you run `brew update` before installing anything with Homebrew.

-#### Note on `brew upgrade X`
+#### A note on upgrading packages

-When upgrading a package with `brew upgrade`, the command will fail if the most up-to-date version of the software is already installed (see [this GitHub ticket for details](https://github.com/Homebrew/homebrew/issues/30939)).
-In order to work around this, we recommend using this series of commands to upgrade:
+When upgrading a package with `brew upgrade`, the command will fail if the most up-to-date version of the package is already installed (so an upgrade didn't occur).
+This is intended behaviour from Homebrew's side, but you can get around it by running first checking if the command needs an upgrade with `brew outdated`, like this:

     before_install:
       - brew update
+      - if brew outdated | grep -qx <package-name>; then brew upgrade <package-name>; fi

+For example, if you always want the latest version of xctool, you can run this:

+    before_install:
+      - brew update
-      - brew outdated | grep -q <package-name> && brew upgrade <package-name>
+      - if brew outdated | grep -qx xctool; then brew upgrade xctool; fi

-This will first update the package information with `brew update`, so Homebrew knows what the latest version is.
-It will then check if the package is out of date before upgrading it.

 ### Compilers & Build toolchain